 How To Milk A Difficult Goat Using Goat Hobbles

-If you have a goat that is difficult to milk, then goat hobbles use might be a topic you want to learn more about.
-A great tool to have for how to raise dairy goats that milk safely on the stand.
+Hobbles are a great tool to have for how to raise dairy goats that milk safely on the stand.
 How to use goat hobbles to help control a jumpy goat on the milk stand.

+Nothing is worse than trying to milk a goat that is kicking and jumping.
 You try so hard to keep your cool, yet your goat has other things in mind, and standing still to be milked is definitely not one of them.

-One day I put a black mat on the milk stand to give the does more traction and to prevent slipping.
-That first morning I walked Wren up to the stand, and just before we got to it, she stopped dead in her tracks.
+One day I put a black floor mat on the milk stand to give the does more traction and to prevent slipping.
+That first morning, I walked Wren up to the stand, and just before we got to it, she stopped dead in her tracks.
 She took one look at that black mat and ran off the other way!

 No matter how many times I tried, she refused to step up onto the milk stand.
-I had no idea why at first but then realized it was that darn black mat.
+At first, I had no idea why, but then I realized it was that darn black mat.
+So, I removed the mat and tried again.
+It took a couple of attempts, but she finally did jump up onto the milk stand.

 As I said before, Wren is a sweet goat, but a complete handful to milk.
 She basically resembles an Irish step dancer bouncing all over the stand when I milk her.